 Last month when Justice Ruth Bader Ginsburg recuperated from cancer surgery, that’s exactly what she did to hear arguments in a case while temporarily absent from the Supreme Court.
 She simply plugged in from home, Chief Justice John Roberts reported.

 Working from home might sound cozy, but the “working” part of that expression highlights the expectations that go along with it: being available to respond to emails, join a conference call, and remain productive, even if you feel like crap.

 It’s not uncommon to see people in the doctor’s waiting room, keeping up with email on their smartphones even as they wait for appointments on sick days.

 Skillcrush employees work remotely (Ms. Warchol lives in Los Angeles), and the company has a flexible hours policy.
-It does not have a firm limit on what have traditionally been called sick days, but rather depends on employees to responsibly manage their time and communicate with co-workers if they can’t work because of illness or other circumstances.
+It does not have a firm limit on what has traditionally been called sick days but rather depends on employees to responsibly manage their time and communicate with co-workers if they can’t work because of illness or other circumstances.

 Some workers may be afraid to take a true sick day and seem dispensable to their employers.
 As Ms. Warchol said, “Will it be seen as a sign of a lack of loyalty or tenacity?”
 And freelancers who lack job security especially may also have such concerns.
 This controversy can even lead to legal disputes involving Employment Law attorneys (and in Washington State, may dovetail with other Labor and Industries claims).

 One advantage, then, is the employee doesn’t have to “sell” their sickness to their supervisor with a list of symptoms.
-A personal days simply mean you’re not able to do work today because of some circumstance.
+A personal day simply means you’re not able to do work today because of some circumstance.

 “It didn’t matter if I woke up with a sore throat.
 I was there at 6 a.m. making people’s coffee,” Ms. Warchol said.
 “There is a certain amount of privilege in not having to take sick days because you can work from your bed.”